evrythng/dashboard-components-starter/README.md

 The component will be created, by default, inside `src/components`.
 To change this, apply the `--parent` flag, followed by a path relative to `src/components/`.

 For example, running `gulp component --name my-search-toolbar --parent toolbars` will create a `my-search-toolbar` component at `src/components/toolbars/my-search-toolbar`.

+### Using base widget component

+In order to provide consistent user experience of widgets, dashboard introduces `<evtx-widget-base>` higher-order component providing access to such a base features as widget resizing, hiding or cloning as well as widget configuration.
+It is not strictly required to use it but it will ensure your user have consistent experience for dashboard overall.

+Base widget component allows you to:
+* Resize and move widget within the section grid
+* Clone widget for rapid prototyping of your dashboard
+* Hide unnecessary widget without deleting data about its state
+* Configure widget if it exports any customizable properties
+* Show spinner when loading
+* Refresh widget content on configuration update

+But in order to access all these features it requires you to explicitly pass data object representing widget to it.
+This object could be accessed as a `evtWidget` binding on your widget and contains basic information about your widget instance.

+Check `my-map` component for more examples on implementing and using widget configuration.

 ## Deploying